SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 techniques" [(Strubell, Ganesh, and McCallum 2019)](https://aclanthology.org/P19-1355/)

+[CodeCarbon](https://codecarbon.io/) can be embedded in Python code, to estimate emissions based on location, and recommend compute regions with lower carbon intensity for major cloud providers (AWS, Azure, and GCP).

 **6. Openness**: Are you using maximal computing in ways that can benefit other researchers and creators?

 {{< hint info >}}